-Moscow asks Italy to drop charges against Russian in Nigeria graft case
+Russia asks Italy to drop charges against envoy in Nigeria graft case

 “We hope the Italian authorities adopt a reasonable approach and after respective checks find a way to change the status of E.T.
 Agaev from accused to witness,” the letter said.

-The Italian and Russian foreign ministries did not respond to requests for comment.
+The Italian Foreign Ministry did not respond to requests for comment.

+Russian Foreign Ministry spokeswoman Maria Zakharova said the ministry did not traditionally comment on “closed talks”.

+“In general, we always, in line with international and diplomatic practice, discuss the fate of Russian citizens to which any state has some questions or claims,” she said.

 During the hearing on Wednesday Italian prosecutor Sergio Spadaro described the request as “at the very least surprising”.

-Reporting by Emilio Parodi, writing by Stephen Jewkes, editing by Susan Fenton
+Reporting by Emilio Parodi, additional reporting by Vladimir Soldatkin in Moscow; writing by Stephen Jewkes; editing by Susan Fenton and Janet Lawrence